Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 The direct answer: connecting zones without blurring them

 A successful open-plan kitchen should not disappear into the living room.
-It should interact with it.
+It needs to interact with it.
 If everything is identical, the space becomes flat.
 If everything is different, it appears fragmented.
-The right balance involves creating a common palette, then giving each zone its own distinct function.
+The right balance is to create a common palette, then give each area its own specific function.

 Colors, materials, and rugs are very useful for this.
-The open kitchen must remain practical, but it can also contribute to the overall ambiance.
-A rug in front of the sink, a rug under the dining area, or a color echoed in the living room cushions creates simple continuity.
+The open-plan kitchen must remain practical, but it can also contribute to the overall ambiance.
+A rug in front of the sink, a rug under the dining area, or a color repeated in the living room cushions creates simple continuity.

 The most important thing is to choose a guiding principle: light wood, matte black, warm white, greige, grayish blue, soft green.
-Once this base is established, the details become easier to select.
+Once this base is established, the details become easier to choose.

 • define a common kitchen and living room palette